Githubnath/Fitness_Tracking_API/README.md

 <h3>Improvements</h3>
 <p>
-	<i>Overally I will just add some bug fixes/improvements/modules from time to time - anything that I will just need.</i>
+	<i> Generally,  I will just add some bug fixes/improvements from time to time - anything that I will just need.</i>
 </p>
 <hr>
 <h3>Contributing</h3>